mtoback/CarND-Behavioral-Cloning-P3/writeup_report.md

 To augment the data set, I also flipped images and angles thinking that this would allow me to double the amount of data such that if one set of data trains on the right, the flipped images would train on the left and vice versa.
 I also filtered the data before flipping it by removing about 98% of the points with center steering values between -0.1 and 0.1.

 After the collection process, I had 24000 number of data points.
-After augmentation I have 10000 which includes right and left steering values.
+After augmentation and final tuning I have 22000 which includes right and left steering values.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.